antolabarca/99-7-citric-liquid-antolabarca/README.md

 The project consists in creating a (simplified) clone of the game **100% Orange Juice** developed by [Orange_Juice](http://daidai.moo.jp) and distributed by [Fruitbat Factory](https://fruitbatfactory.com).

-This project is not yet playable, but methods are tested.
+This project is semi playable, and methods are tested.
 Those tests have been passed all of the times they were run.
 If those tests are correctly made, it can be asumed that the classes and methods tested are also correct.

-For now, it is assumed that user interface and communication will be implemented in the future.